Computer Science & Information Systems

-CSCI Department New Graduate Student Orientation will take place on Thursday, August 21st, 2014, between3pm-4pm.
+CSCI Department New Graduate Student Orientation took place on Thursday, August 21st, 2014.

-Deficiency Exam for CSCI 502 Statistics Sci Comp Analy and CSCI 516 Fund Concepts Computing/Mach Org will concurrently take place between 5pm-6pm.
+Deficiency Exam results for CSCI 502 Statistics Sci Comp Analy and CSCI 516 Fund Concepts Computing/Mach Org has been announced (view results here)

 Welcome to the Department of Computer Science at Texas A&M University-Commerce, one of the premium institutes for computer science research and education.
 Industry today is looking for computer science graduate with deeper skill sets.
 The Department of Computer Science, established in 1971, offers specialized undergraduate and graduate academic program in computer science with special focus on all your career needs.
 It is a center for research and education at the undergraduate and graduate level.

 The Undergraduate Program